Top 10 Beaches to See When You Are Visiting Los Angeles

 To reach this area, take Washington Street to the ocean.
 If you are headed to the pier, you’re there.
 If you want to check out the boardwalk area head north on Pacific to about 17th Street.

-4. Most Famous Beach: The Santa Monica Pier
+4. Most Famous Beach: The Santa Monica Beach and Pier

 The pier is packed with restaurants, cool shops and fun things to do.
 And crowds.
 It is always packed with people.
 Caution again with cameras.
 If you look “professional” someone will be calling you aside.
+The Santa Monica State Beach runs to both the north and south of the pier.
 The beach to the south will connect with Venice Beach.
 North of the pier is known as North Beach and it runs north to where it connects with Will Rodgers State Beach.
-Also North of the pier back along Ocean Ave is Pacific Palisades Park where you can enjoy peaceful breathtaking views of the Santa Monica Bay.
+Also North of the pier on the bluffs along Ocean Ave is Pacific Palisades Park where you can enjoy peaceful breathtaking views of the Santa Monica Bay.

 The pier is a definite top contender for your things to do in LA bucket list, but it and Venice Beach are the most crowded.